LouisMazel/relizy/docs/src/guide/getting-started.md

 5. ✅ Push changes to the remote repository

 ::: info
-The first time you run Relizy, it will interactively ask for confirmation before making changes.
+When you run Relizy, it will interactively ask for confirmation before bumping the versions.
 Use `--yes` to skip confirmations in CI/CD.
 :::

 ### 3. View the Results